INTERNSHIP AND VOLUNTEER OPPORTUNITIES

 We are always looking for new talent for our planning committees.
 If you would like to contribute to the growth and strategy of the organization in a major way, please consider a place on one of the following: Governance Committee, Development Committee, Finance Committee, Programs Committee, or Bostonians for Youth Event Committee.
 Contact: Erin Truex.

-The program begins in September and ends in May or June, according to the intern's graduate school calendar.
-For some of the community based clinical work interns are asked to be flexible beyond the academic calendar.
 While it is possible and at times necessary to arrange for the internship to start or end during the summer months, most interns will have a September start date.
 Interns typically work 22-24 hours per week.
 Wednesday is a required working day; remaining hours may be spread from Monday-Friday.
-Contact: Asha Ragin.
+Interns are required to keep at least 4 hours available (5:00pm to 8:00pm) on weekday evenings where they are able to meet with clients in our offices.

 Volunteer with Sole Train: Boston Runs Together, a community building and mentoring program that uses running as a vehicle for setting and achieving seemingly impossible goals.